Tyler Arnason

 Tyler Lawrence Arnason (born March 16, 1979) is an American former professional ice hockey center who played in the National Hockey League for the Chicago Blackhawks, Ottawa Senators and the Colorado Avalanche.

 Early life

-He is the son of former NHL winger Chuck Arnason, and was born in Oklahoma City, when his father was a member of the Oklahoma City Stars of the Central Hockey League (CHL).
-As a result, Arnason holds dual citizenship to both the United States and Canada.
+He is the son of former NHL winger Chuck Arnason.
+Arnason was born in Oklahoma City, when his father was a member of the Oklahoma City Stars of the Central Hockey League (CHL).
+As a result, Arnason is the first player in NHL history to be born in the state of Oklahoma.

 Arnason and his family moved to Winnipeg, Manitoba following the end of his father's career.
 He attended St. John's-Ravenscourt School, graduating in 1997.
+Arnason holds dual citizenship to both the United States and Canada.

 Arnason is the brother of Canadian actress and screenwriter Aubrey Arnason.